floooh/fips/site/p040_crosscompiling.md

 ### Testing cross-compilation

-Cross-compilation requires a portable code base, in the case of Android and PNaCl this is a bit non-trivial (e.g. the canonical C 'Hello World' doesn't work).
+Cross-compilation requires a portable code base, in the case of Android this is a bit non-trivial (e.g. the canonical C 'Hello World' doesn't work).
 Let's use the Oryol 3D engine for testing:

 {% highlight bash %}